-The options generally available for visiting students are the second year (Part 1) courses taken by all Oxford students.
+The options generally available for visiting students are the second year (Part A) courses taken by all Oxford students.
 The timetable below indicates the terms in which the lectures are held and it may be possible to have the tutorials in a later term (if the relevant lectures have been attended).
 Students at Oxford will have had taken a first year course in Statistics and an Introductory Psychology course, which covers Developmental, Social, Perception, Psychobiology and Cognitive Psychology.
 If you do not have background courses in Psychology, you may need to take these first year papers in advance of the second year option, or to take the option as an adapted major.
 Student with the requisite background can take second year courses as a major or a minor.

 First year course components of the Introduction to Psychology may be taken as minors.

-Advanced options, for third year (Part 2) students, relate closely to research carried out in the department of Experimental Psychology.
+Advanced options, for third year (Part B) students, relate closely to research carried out in the department of Experimental Psychology.
 Tutorials in these areas might be available but cannot be guaranteed.
 Please feel free to add areas of interest beyond the core option, but please note that any options related to clinical psychology are routinely over-subscribed and unlikely to be available.
 Third year options generally pre-suppose some background from the Oxford second year course.

-Second year courses (as a major or a minor) - these courses will be available in Michaelmas or Hilary term (TBC)
+Second year courses (as a major or a minor)

 Individual Differences and Clinical Psychology